BrianWill/byteschool/markdown/gomisc/standard packages.md

 ### testing

-The `testing` package helps write automated tests (code that checks the correctness of other code).
+The `testing` package helps with writing automated tests (code that checks the correctness of other code).

 ### time

-The `time` package provides types representing dates and times and functions for reading the system clock and timers.
+The `time` package provides types representing dates and times and also provides functions for reading the system clock and timers.

 ## special packages

-These five special packages do not contain ordinary Go code: they provide functionality we would not have access to in Go if the language did not provide them for us:
+These six special packages do not contain ordinary Go code: they provide functionality we would not have access to in Go if the language did not provide them for us:

 ### syscall